Nusart/iris-dataset-knn/README.md

 # IRIS FLOWER DATASET

-### SUMMARY OF WHAT I HAVE DONE IN THIS LEARNING NOTEBOOK
+### SUMMARY OF WHAT I UNDERSTOOD FROM THIS LEARNING NOTEBOOK

 #### (Source: 'Introduction to Machine Learning using Python' by Andreas C. Müller & Sarah Guido)